Complete Guide on Parts of Telescope: Names, Functions & Diagram

 Structural Support / Tripod

-As we know, high-power telescopes are huge and difficult to handle with our hands.
-So that it mounts on the robust structures & can move on the horizontal and vertical axis.
+As we know, high-power telescopes are huge and difficult to handle with our hands, so they mount on robust structures & can move on the horizontal and vertical axes.

 This telescope is highly efficient and very easy to handle.
 For some handheld telescopes, a tripod is used as structural support.